deletedcu/angular-demo/lectures/day-5/README.md

 ## Choose Your Own Adventure

-Choose something to do during this time.
-Here are some suggestions:

-- Extend your [comments app](https://github.com/den-materials/angular-comments) even further by creating sign-up/login functionality:
+Choose one of the options below to work on.
+This is an open-ended exercise; there are no set solutions.
+Try your best!

+- **Option 1**: Create sign-up/login functionality to go with the comments app you've been working on.
+Here are suggestions to help you:
   - Use routing to display a main page that prompts the user with links to two pages (login/sign up).
   - On the sign-up page, users can create a profile with a username, full name, password, and email.
     - The username and email must be unique.
 No two users can have the same username or email address.
   - On the login page, users can log in with either their email or username and password.
 The user must already exist to utilize this page.
     - Once logged in, the user is taken to the main comments app like they were before.
-            - Alter this app so that, when adding new comments, there is no `author` text input field.
+    - Alter the comments app so that, when adding new comments, there is no `author` text input field where the user can choose an author.
 Instead, the logged-in user's full name is used.
-- Create a new app using one of [these free APIs that don't require authentication](https://shkspr.mobi/blog/2016/05/easy-apis-without-authentication/).
-There are more links [here](https://github.com/toddmotto/public-apis), but some require authentication.
+- **Option 2**: Create a new app using one of [these free APIs that don't require authentication](https://shkspr.mobi/blog/2016/05/easy-apis-without-authentication/).
+There are more APIs to choose from [here](https://github.com/toddmotto/public-apis), but some require authentication - make sure you read the documentation!
+  - Try to incorporate routing into your app as well.
-- Deploy your own back-end API and use it in an app.
+- **Option 3**: Deploy your own back-end API and use it in an app we've previously created or a new one that you create.
-- Use the [JSON server](https://github.com/typicode/json-server) as a dummy API.
+- **Option 4**: Use the [JSON server](https://github.com/typicode/json-server) as a dummy API to create an app around.
-- See if you can create a game like Tic-Tac-Toe or Hangman.
+- **Option 5**: See if you can create a game like Tic-Tac-Toe or Hangman.